-An Applicant for residential service who is new to the Authority's Service Area.
+An Applicant who meets the requirements for residential service outlined in Section 1.C.11 and who is new to the Authority's Service Area.

 7. Non-Core Customer

 A Customer who has an alternative(s) to Authority-provided electric service and chooses to use the alternative provider.